-The Snowman Trek is the most beautiful hiking trail in the world.
-The trail is more than 200 miles (320km) long and passes through some of Bhutan’s most remote and beautiful scenery.
+The Snowman Trek is one of the most beautiful in the world.
+This epic high-altitude trail passes through some of Bhutan’s most remote and beautiful scenery.
 The trail traverses glaciers, high passes, meadows, forests, and villages and offers stunning views of the Himalayan mountains.

 What are some of the most popular hiking trails in Europe?

-Some of the most popular trails in Europe include the GR20 Trail in France, the West Highland Way in Scotland, and the Camino de Santiago in Spain.
+Some of the most popular trails in Europe include the GR20 Trail in Corsica, the West Highland Way in Scotland, and the Tour du Mont Blanc in the Alps.

 - Useful Tips for Traveling with Pets

 - Best Tropical Vacation Spots in the World

 Use Skyscanner to find flight deals.
 As my personal favorite flight search engine, Skyscanner scours websites and airlines across the globe, leaving no stone unturned to help you find the best deal possible.
 And if you really want to take your savings to new heights, pair Skyscanner with Going (Formerly Scott's Cheap Flights).
 With access to exclusive mistake fares delivered straight to your inbox, you'll be packing your bags and jetting off on your next adventure before you know it.

 Travel insurance is a low cost way to ensure your travel plans go smooth no matter what's thrown at it.
 Cover yourself against illness, injury and theft, and protect the arrangements you've made with our flexible travel cancellation insurance.
 My favorite options for travel insurance are:

 Book Your Accommodation

 In order to capture the widest selection of properties and the best price, use Booking.com as they have the cheapest rates for guesthouses, hotels, luxury condos, B&Bs and so much more.